 In March 2020, H-1B processing changed significantly with the federal court decision of ITServe Alliance v.
 USCIS that negated numerous policies the agency was employing in denying H-1B cases.

-District Court overturned USCIS denials based on a policy that more than one of the 4 specialty occupation criteria were required, “USCIS tried to justify its interpretation by reading the “or” in the regulation as if it were “and.”
+District Court overturned USCIS denials based on a policy that more than one of the four specialty occupation criteria were required, “USCIS tried to justify its interpretation by reading the 'or' in the regulation as if it were “and.”